ShuguangSun/sas-py/README.md

 | sas-py-batchp             | Sets the batch attribute for the SASsession object or not                       |
 | sas-py-remote-name-ip-map | A pair of server name and IP address                                            |

+- `sas-py-cfgname` can be set buffer-local, for example, set it in `.dir-locals`.
+So that we can use different config for different files or projects.

 ## Command